DanielSmith/alap/docs/getting-started/bare-minimum.md

 | AT Protocol (Bluesky feeds) | — | Yes |

 Switching is a one-line import change — your config and HTML stay the same.

+See the difference: <alap-lightbox query=".bridge">browse bridges in lightbox</alap-lightbox>

 ## Next